 How It's Made

 Making quality clothing takes time.
-Each of our garments takes anywhere from 4 to 10 hours to complete from start to finish — and that's not including all the designing, drafting, and grading that goes on beforehand!
-We don't take shortcuts, and we obsess over every little thing, but that's just what makes our clothing so special.
+Each garment we make in our studio takes anywhere from 4 to 10 hours to complete from start to finish — and that's not including all the designing, drafting, prototyping, and grading that goes on beforehand.
+We don't take shortcuts, and we obsess over every little thing, but that's what we like to think makes our clothes so special.

-Once I've nailed down the garment I want to make and the fabric I want to make it in, I then begin to draft a pattern.
 Our patternmaking process is done entirely by hand, with pencil and paper and scissors and tape.
-Drafting a pattern is essentially like drafting a blueprint for a garment — each section of fabric that will eventually be cut and sewn together starts out as a flat piece of paper, meticulously drafted so that each measurement and curve is just right.
-There's something so magical to me about creating a 2-dimensional pattern and using it to make a 3-dimensional garment — even after making hundreds of patterns, I'm still in awe of and in love with the process.
+It's essentially like drafting a blueprint for a garment — each section that will eventually be a piece of fabric cut and sewn together starts out as a flat piece of paper, meticulously drafted so that each measurement and curvature is just right.

 In the production process, we do a number of small things to make our pieces special.
 We sew and press every seam with care, and while the Margu studio is currently four machines strong, a number of our sewing steps (sewing buttons, tying off threads) are done by hand.
 Tailored, vintage-inspired details like sew-in interfacing, French seams, bias-bound edges, and blind hems make our pieces as beautiful on the inside as they are on the outside.